 The key technical insight is that if we can make the latency scale with the number of users who actually participate in the community, not the total size of the community, then our database write limited send latency of 1 second per 2000 users is totally fine.
 But we need to do this in a way that doesn’t create problems if any of the thousands of “inactive” users come back (or one of the active users sends a private message to one of the inactive users), since it’s impossible for the software to know which users are eventually coming back or will eventually be interacted with by an existing user.

 We solved this problem with a solution we call “soft deactivation”; users that are soft-deactivated consume less resources from Zulip in a way that is designed to be invisible both to other users and to the user themself.
 If a user hasn’t logged into a given Zulip organization for a few weeks, they are tagged as soft-deactivated.

 We (usually) skip creating UserMessage rows for soft-deactivated users when a message is sent to a stream where they are subscribed.

 If/when the user ever returns to Zulip, we can at that time reconstruct the UserMessage rows that they missed, and create the rows at that time (or, to avoid a latency spike if/when the user returns to Zulip, this work can be done in a nightly cron job).
-We can construct those rows later because we already have the data for when the user might have been subscribed or unsubscribed from streams by other users, and, importantly, we also know that the user didn’t interact with the UI since the message was sent (and thus we can safely assume that the messages has not been marked a read by the user).
+We can construct those rows later because we already have the data for when the user might have been subscribed or unsubscribed from streams by other users, and, importantly, we also know that the user didn’t interact with the UI since the message was sent (and thus we can safely assume that the messages have not been marked as read by the user).
 This is done in the

 add_missing_messagesfunction, which is the core of the soft-deactivation implementation.